 - Assistant Vice President, Campus Energy and Sustainability

-Specifically, she is responsible for developing and implementing strategies to sharply reduce energy consumption and carbon emissions at the College.
-Her work involves review of new, more efficient system designs for compliance with best engineering practices, consistency with the College’s commitment to carbon neutrality, and conformance with the College’s standards for capital projects.
-Meghan is a key member of the Committee on Environmental Sustainability and she supports and serves on the planning group for the Oberlin Project.
+Specifically, she is responsible for developing and implementing strategies to sharply reduce energy consumption and carbon emissions at the college.
+Her work involves review of new, more efficient system designs for compliance with best engineering practices, consistency with the college’s commitment to carbon neutrality, and conformance with the college’s standards for capital projects.
+Riesterer is a key member of the Committee on Environmental Sustainability.
+She supports and serves on the planning group for the Oberlin Project.

-Prior to joining Oberlin College in January 2014, Meghan was the Director of Sustainability for the Medical Center Company, a non-profit district energy system serving thermal energy and power to the University Circle neighborhood of Cleveland, Ohio.
+Prior to joining Oberlin College in January 2014, she was the director of sustainability for the Medical Center Company, a non-profit district energy system serving thermal energy and power to the University Circle neighborhood of Cleveland, Ohio.

-Meghan enjoys being outside and can often be seen biking, snowshoeing, golfing, and hiking.
-She loves spending time with her family and friends and often drags them along to explore new places and good restaurants that feature local foods.
-Although Meghan lacks the green thumb that has blessed her family for generations, she continues to strive for a bountiful home garden each year.
+She enjoys being outside and can often be seen biking, snowshoeing, golfing, and hiking.
+Riesterer loves spending time with her family and friends and often brings them along to explore new places and good restaurants that feature local foods.
+Although she lacks the green thumb that has blessed her family for generations, she continues to strive for a bountiful home garden each year.

 Meghan Riesterer Selected as PanelistJanuary 27, 2015